 FCS (Fin Control System)

 The Fin Control System was developed in 1995 in our beloved country (Australia) by Brian A. Whitty in Elanora!
 The main characteristic of this system is represented by two plugs laminated into the board and the two tabs attached to the fins' bottom.
 Thanks to this invention, you can easily use an Allen wrench known in the surfer worlds as FCS key to remove the fins from your surfboard.
 This system is part of the family of the dual tab fin boxes.

 FCSII (Fin Control System Version 2)

 The FCSII is the next generation of the FCS (FCS version 2), has been established in September 2013 and the advantage of respect to the first version are multiples!
 First of all, the system is keyless; this means that you can add/remove/replace a fin without any tool!
 Secondly the base it now resides entirely into the plug, allowing a more seamless connection.
 Last but not least, is the compatibility with Version 1, allowing surfers to re-use their previous fins set even in the new system!
 This system is part of the family of the dual tab fin boxes.

-What size fins should I get?
+What size of surfboard fins should I get?

 To choose the perfect fin size, you need to follow this ultimate guide in 2021: